JFranPineda/tata-consultancy/README.md

 - Clone the repository in your local directory.
 - Run npm install on your git bash console.
 - Run the npm run dev command to build and compile the project.
-- Go to "localhost: 1234 /" in your web browser (Chrome or Firefox)
+- Go to "localhost:1234/" in your web browser (Chrome or Firefox)
 - Enjoy the application!